 The Legal First Steps when Selling Your Business

 Do you want to sell your business?
-The legal process of selling your business can be legally complex and challenging.
+The process of selling your business can be legally complex and challenging.
 This article gives a broad overview of initial legal issues to consider before negotiating or signing a final agreement to sell your business.

 1. Choose the Right Lawyer